asumagic/angelsea/README.md

 AngelScript behavior.
 It can fallback to the interpreter at any point, and may be invoked from any JIT entry point (e.g. inserted by AS at the start of the function or after calls).

+### Supported platforms

+Currently, only x86-64 Linux is being developed on and tested.
+However, MIR supports many other platforms and CPU architectures, and Angelsea should be generating fairly portable C code, so it shouldn't be hard to port.

+(Ideally, we would setup CI to automatically test other platforms; perhaps even using qemu integration with containers to test aarch64 etc.)

 ### Use